alphagov/govuk-developer-docs/source/manual/welcome-to-2nd-line.html.md

 ## Shift swaps, working patterns and sickness

-2nd line is a team sport.
+2nd line takes priority over mission work.

 If you need to swap your shift, it’s your responsibility to ensure that adequate cover is in place.